Albertsons: Operations

 On average, stores in the Albertsons Companies range between 50000 sqft and 70000 sqft and almost universally feature a bakery, deli, meat counter, produce department, and seafood counter; many of the stores also feature in-store banks and pharmacies.
 Larger and newer stores may also offer enhanced amenities, including Starbucks coffee counters, prepared foods, in-store pizza, salad bars, and juice bars.

+Sustainability and animal welfare

+In 2016, Albertsons announced that it would transition to sourcing only cage-free eggs by 2025.